0xcert/framework/docs/api/ethereum.md

 ### getInstance(provider, ledgerId)

-A static class `function` that returns a new instance of the AssetLedger class (allias for `new AssetLedger`).
+A static class `function` that returns a new instance of the AssetLedger class (alias for `new AssetLedger`).

 **Arguments:**